rust-lang/rfcs/text/0000-autoref-copy.md

 will still need to manually add `&` when trying to, for example, index into a `HashMap<usize, T>`
 (users will still need to write `x[&5]` instead of `x[5]`).
-- Autoreferencing may produce surprising errors when attempting to mutate data.

 # Rationale and Alternatives
 [alternatives]: #alternatives
 One alternative would be to do nothing.
 However, this issue is frequently annoying for new users, and the solution is relatively simple.

+We could also allow borrows which outlive function call sites, but these could produce surprising errors (for example, if the user attempted to mutate a variable while it was implicitly borrowed).

+We could make the autoreferencing coercion more general and allow `T -> &T` for all types which don't contain an `UnsafeCell`.
+However, this could harm users' ability to reason about when variables are `move`d.

 Another alternative would be to also add the following conversions for `T: Copy`: